 Creditor filed separate involuntary petitions under for an alleged individual debtor and an alleged debtor-corporation for whom the individual debtor had served as an officer, director and employee.
 The petitions were consolidated for hearing.
 Both debtors opposed the petitions on grounds that they had more than twelve creditors at the time that the petition was filed, were paying their debts as they became due and that a bona fide dispute existed as to the obligation to a creditor.
-The court held that the involuntary petitions could be brought by one creditor under 11 U.S.C. §303(b)(2) because all other creditors were paid in full or on account shortly after the petition was filed; that the alleged debtor corporation's deb to a petitioning creditor's debt did not disqualify the creditor; and dismissal was not justified given special circumstances of the individual debtor's fraudulent conduct regarding a transfer of funds from the creditor to the alleged debtor corporation.
+The court held that the involuntary petitions could be brought by one creditor under 11 U.S.C. §303(b)(2) because all other creditors were paid in full or on account shortly after the petition was filed; that the alleged debtor corporation's deb to a petitioning creditor was not subject to a bona fide dispute; that the post-petition payment of a petitioning creditor's debt did not disqualify the creditor; and dismissal was not justified given special circumstances of the individual debtor's fraudulent conduct regarding a transfer of funds from the creditor to the alleged debtor corporation.
 (Westlaw)